FaydArshan94/ryze-ai/README.md

 <div align="center">
-  NEXT-GEN AI SAASBeyond Templates.
+  NEXT-GEN AI SAAS Beyond Templates.
 Pure Kinetic UI.
   <p style="font-size: 1.1rem; color: #555">
     A fully custom, motion-driven landing page for AI Software.
 Engineered with Next.js and GSAP to demonstrate what the modern web is capable of.